 As we build towards world class capability, commercialising outcomes is an important goal for the Precision Driven Health initiative.

-The Precision Driven Health initiative is seeking the participation of academic institutions to help with the development of world-leading academic expertise in health technology.
-Among the advantages for universities and research centres is that it will assist participants in attracting, retaining and developing talented researchers, as well as help with producing industry ready graduates.
+The Precision Driven Health initiative involves academic institutions to help with the development of world-leading academic expertise in health technology.
+This assists institutions to attract, retain and develop talented researchers, as well as help with producing industry-ready graduates.

 Health sector partners

 The benefits for health sector participants in Precision Driven Health are manifold and include improving health outcomes for patients, developing and engaging staff and taking a leadership position in the exciting new area of precision medicine.

 Our founding health sector partner is Waitematā District Health Board